 You'll probably learn some fascinating things about yourself during therapy.
 You might have amazing insights about how the events in your life have led you to where you are now.
 You might even want to share these insights in chatrooms or on social media sites like Facebook.
 Of course, they're your thoughts and feelings.
 You are welcome to share them if you choose.

 However, always consider whether you can trust strangers on the internet with the information you are about to share.
 Sometimes, you can start by telling a piece of wisdom and become involved in a lengthy conversation.
 If you ever feel backed into a corner by someone who wants you to explain the details of why you think this bit of insight is true, it's best to leave the conversation.
 If you can delete the exchange, you can limit your exposure to others.
 If not, it's best to move on and not look back to comments on the thread.

 There's nothing wrong with sharing helpful insights with strangers as long as you're prepared to deal with their reactions.
 With your counselor, this is never a worry, and if you get a negative response online after sharing your newfound wisdom, your counselor can offer support and advice on how to deal with that.

 Source: christians-in- recovery.org

-Because you have no assurance that most strangers you meet online are actually who you think they are, you must always consider them strangers, regardless of how many interactions you have with them.
+Because you have no assurance that most strangers you meet online are who you think they are, you must always consider them strangers, regardless of how many interactions you have with them.
 However, you have information about who the counselor is.
-You'll quickly learn how reliable they are as they come back for session after session as long as you like, no matter how you have acted or what information you've shared.
+You'll quickly learn how reliable they are as they return for sessions, no matter what information was shared.
 They'll become your teacher and confidante.
 You may even have feelings of friendship towards them.
 You may stop feeling like they're a stranger.
 While the counselor will maintain professional distance and not get involved in your daily life, you'll likely become comfortable enough with them to share what you need to share to heal and grow as a person.
 This, after all, is what therapy is all about.